khlmnn/mini_qa/README.md

 # About `mini_qa`

 `mini_qa` is a toy question-answering program originally written by [Michael Nielsen](http://michaelnielsen.org/).
-It uses Google and
-Wolfram Alpha to attempt to answer questions of the form "Who... ?".
+It uses Google to attempt to answer questions of the form "Who... ?".

 An example question is: "Who discovered relativity?"